What Bird Lays Blue Eggs? 26 Birds with Blue Eggs

 Snowy Egret

 The Snowy Egret, a graceful white heron found in wetlands across the Americas, is known for its elegant plumage and yellow feet.
-These birds build their nests in colonies, laying pale blue eggs in a platform nest made of sticks.
+These birds build their nests in colonies, laying pale blue bird eggs in a platform nest made of sticks.

 Dunnock

 The Dunnock, also known as the Hedge Sparrow, is a small, inconspicuous bird found across Europe and Asia.
 With its brown and gray plumage, it blends well into hedgerows and gardens.
-Dunnocks lay blue eggs in a neat cup-shaped nest hidden in dense vegetation.
+Dunnocks birds that lay blue eggs in a neat cup-shaped nest hidden in dense vegetation.

 European Starling